Home

 Color psychology is clearly on to some very important information ...

-... however, the research is not clear-cut and simple; for example, there isn't just one color red, and different people respond to color in a variety of ways.
+... however, the research is not clear-cut and simple; for example, there isn't just one color red, and different people respond to color in a variety of ways, depending on their personal history and cultural programming.

 'neutral' colors - white, gray, black, brown